HCGB-IGTP/HCVgenotool/README.md

 ```

 ## Required arguments
+`FASTQDIR`

-FASTQDIR: Folder where all the fastq files are contained.
-Only Illumina
+Folder where all the fastq files are contained.
+Only Illumina pair-end sequencing from PCR amplicons is accepted.
- 		pair-end sequencing from PCR amplicons is accepted.
-One sample pair per
+One sample pair per	file.
- 		file.

 IMPORTANT: *.fastq or *.fastq.gz are accepted.
 Read 1 must be specified
 as *R1* and read 2 as *R2* in the filename.
 Sample name will be taken
 from the string before the first `_` character that should be present in
 the filename.

 Examples of valid fastq filenames:
- 			2_S1_L001_R1_001.fastq.gz -> sample name: "2", read 1.
+    * 2_S1_L001_R1_001.fastq.gz -> sample name: "2", read 1.
- 			sample1_R2.fastq          -> sample name: "sample1", read 2.
+    * sample1_R2.fastq          -> sample name: "sample1", read 2.

+`ADAPTERS_FILE`

-ADAPTERS_FILE: path to a fasta file containing adapter sequences used to
+Path to a fasta file containing adapter sequences used to
 create amplicons for sequencing.
 Only two adapters allowed, named as
 `>Forward` and `>Reverse` (`>F` and `>R` or `>f` and `r` is sufficient).
 Adapter sequence has to span only one line.

+`REFERENCE`

-REFERENCE: path to a fasta file containing HCV reference sequences.
+Path to a fasta file containing HCV reference sequences.
 Sequence names should follow the convention TS_XXXXX, where T is HCV
 type, S is HCV subtype and XXXXX is the sequence identifier.
 HCV reference genomes are included in HCV_references/HCV_genotypes.fasta
 with date January 1st 2017, downloaded from [here](https://talk.ictvonline.org/ictv_wikis/flaviviridae/hepacivirus/m/hepacivirus-files/6789)

+`RESULTS_DIR`

-RESULTS_DIR: path to a folder where output results.
+Path to a folder where output results.
 If WORKINGDIR does not
 exist it will be created.
 If WORKINGDIR exists, program exits with
 ERROR message.

 Results will be written to `RESULTS_DIR` folder (summary table at `RESULTS_DIR/results.csv`).